Late-Career Chief Human Resources Officer (CHRO) Salary

-For those looking to make money, Late-Career Chief Human Resources Officers in New York enjoy an exceptional pay rate, 33 percent above the national average.
-Late-Career Chief Human Resources Officers will also find cushy salaries in Philadelphia (+31 percent), Chicago (+13 percent), Atlanta (+7 percent), and Boston (+4 percent).
-Late-Career Chief Human Resources Officers in Houston report much lower salaries than the rest of the country — 36 percent below the national average — proving that residence is a major factor in overall pay.
+For Late-Career Chief Human Resources Officers, New York provides a pay rate that is 32 percent greater than the national average.
+Late-Career Chief Human Resources Officers will also find cushy salaries in Philadelphia (+30 percent), Chicago (+12 percent), Atlanta (+7 percent), and Boston (+3 percent).
+Late-Career Chief Human Resources Officers in Houston take home the lowest salaries, earning a whopping 37 percent less than the national average.

 Key Stats for Chief Human Resources Officer (CHRO)